 Canada’s national parks, national historic sites and national marine conservation areas belong to all Canadians and offer truly Canadian experiences.

 These special places make up one of the finest and most extensive systems of protected natural and cultural heritage areas in the world.

 The Government is committed to preserving our natural and cultural heritage, expanding the system of protected places and contributing to the recovery of species-at-risk.
 At the same time, we must continue to offer new and innovative visitor and outreach programs and activities so that more Canadians can experience Parks Canada places and learn about our environment, history and culture.

-Management statements are developed through extensive consultation and input from various people and organizations, including Indigenous Peoples, local and regional residents, visitors and the dedicated team at Parks Canada.
+Management plans are developed through extensive consultation and input from various people and organizations, including Indigenous Peoples, local and regional residents, visitors and the dedicated team at Parks Canada.

 National parks, national historic sites and national marine conservation areas are a priority for the Government of Canada.

-I would like to thank everyone who contributed to this management statement for their commitment and spirit of co-operation.
+I would like to thank everyone who contributed to this plan for their commitment and spirit of co-operation.

 Chief Executive Officer

 The Fortifications of Québec National Historic Site testifies to the defensive system between 1608 and 1871 in Québec City, Canada’s principal stronghold during the colonial era.